 During a traditional heroin detox, an individual will admit him or herself into a detox center (usually as a part of an addiction treatment program).
 There, he or she will be supervised and monitored for health and safety reasons.
-If, and when withdrawal symptoms become severe, medical staff is available to administer medications to alleviate high blood pressure, insomnia, and anxiety.
+If, and when withdrawal symptoms become severe, the medical staff is available to administer medications to alleviate high blood pressure, insomnia, and anxiety.
 This can facilitate sleep and a calmer environment in which the individual can complete his or her heroin detox.

-Additionally, in a tradition heroin detox, vitamin supplements and nutritious meals are important aspects, as the body is going through a jarring process and needs revitalization on a regular basis.
+Additionally, in a traditional heroin detox, vitamin supplements and nutritious meals are essential aspects, as the body is going through a jarring process and needs revitalization on a regular basis.

 During traditional heroin detox, acute withdrawal symptoms are commonplace, and it is never a particularly pleasant experience for any addict.
-However, since the symptoms of heroin withdrawal are not life threatening, and the addict is under constant care and supervision, this form of detoxification is safe, and has a very high success rate in complete removal of opiates and all addictive substances from the system of the addict.
+However, since the symptoms of heroin withdrawal are not life-threatening, and the addict is under constant care and supervision, this form of detoxification is safe and has a very high success rate of complete removal of opiates and all addictive substances from the system of the addict.

 Most often referred to as ultra rapid opiate detox (UROD), this inpatient medical procedure is currently only used for opiate and opioid detox.
 During this process, an addict will check him or herself into a hospital where the detox will take place.
 This may be a part of an inpatient drug rehab program, although it is not covered by any medical insurance plan.
 Costing a minimum of $5,000, the high price tag of rapid heroin detox provides the complete removal of heroin from an addict’s system in as little as 24 hours.
 The process is as follows:

 - The individual is placed under general anesthesia

 - Once unconscious, an opiate antagonist, (usually Naltrexone) is administered via IV